trustedci/OSCRP/OSCRP.md

 *Intended Steps to Use this Document*

-1. Identify the "stakeholders" of the science project --- at the very least, this includes the principal investigator(s) and science team; other researchers, including possible external users; the institution that "owns" the science instrument, the project, and the "mission" it supports; and possibly human subjects of the science project.
+1. Identify the stakeholders of the science project --- at the very least, this includes the principal investigator(s) and science team; other researchers, including possible external users; the institution that owns or manages the science instrument, the project, and the mission it supports; and possibly human subjects of the science project.

-2. Create an asset inventory for the project by looking through the list of common assets in the "Common Open Science Assets" section, and identifying all the assets relevant to the open science project.
+2. Create an asset inventory for the project by looking through the list in the "Common Open Science Assets" section, and identifying all the assets relevant to the open science project.

-3. For each "mission critical" science asset, examine the Concerns, Consequences, and Avenues of Attack diagram associated with the asset and note which concerns and consequences are relevant to the project, and the extent to which they are relevant
+3. For each mission critical science asset, examine the Concerns, Consequences, and Avenues of Attack diagram associated with the asset and note which concerns and consequences are relevant to the project, and the extent to which they are relevant

 4. For each relevant concern note the vectors that could cause the concern to be realized.

-5.  **While *mitigations* are outside the scope of this document, the process of identifying key assets and avenues of attack is intended to help guide scientists and IT professionals in pursuing risk-justified controls to mitigate avenues of attack via other sources.
+**While *mitigations* are outside the scope of this document, the process of identifying key assets and avenues of attack is intended to help guide scientists and IT professionals in pursuing risk-justified controls to mitigate avenues of attack via other sources.
 Note that the CTSC can help identify these external sources here, as well.**

-6. Work with IT professionals to Implement agreed upon controls or some other means of mitigating risk.
+5. Work with IT professionals to agree on and implement agreed controls or other means of mitigating risk.

-7. Incorporate an annual refresh of this process into the project's activity cycle.
+6. Incorporate an annual refresh of this process into the project's activity cycle.
 Specifically considering if a project's assets have change, or the potential impact of the risks to the project has changed in such a way the project's risk profile may have changed.

 <!-- <a name="#definitions-of-terms" / > -->